TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Remember about proper locking when flushing with async
+	- e.g. protect when_last_flushed_demo and unflushed_demo_steps

+- is_replaying: just query the state from snapshotted player
+- Let's just do the recording first

 - We'll create a simple code for recording, but we might offload replays to snapshotted_player

 - client_setup replay (re-visited)